xrisaD/CI-CDPipeline/README.md

 ### Run the demo

 1. Clone or fork the repo
-2. Create a Slack channel and a heroku app
+2. Create a Slack channel and a Heroku app
 4. Create two secrets (HEROKU_API_KEY, SLACK_WEBHOOK) and pass them as environment variables through the Github Settings.

 ## 2. A CI/CD with Jenkins